SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Discussion

-The emission line ratios predicted by the shock models compare favorably to the observed emission line ratios in the SDSO1 arc (Fig. 8).
-The [O {\sc iii}]/H$\beta$ emission line ratios in the highest ionization regions of SDSO1 are consistent with the models for the shock velocity of $\sim 100$ km s$^{-1}$ expected from the motion of EG And relative to the local ISM.
-Most of the emission comes from the shock itself, while the shock precursor only has a small effect on the model at this velocity.
-The [S {\sc ii}]/H$\alpha$ ratio is roughly a factor of 2 higher in the SDSO1 shock than predicted by the models.
-This might indicate a higher density shock or greater S abundance than assumed in the models.
+The emission line ratios predicted by the shock models compare favorably to the observed emission line ratios in the SDSO 1 arc (Fig. 8).
+The [O {\sc iii}]/H$\beta$ emission line ratios in the highest ionization regions of SDSO 1 are consistent with the models for a shock velocity of $80-90$ km s$^{-1}$.
+The shock precursor only has a small effect on the model in this velocity range.
+The [S {\sc ii}]/H$\alpha$ ratio is roughly a factor of 2 higher in the SDSO 1 shock than predicted by the models.
+This might indicate a higher density shock or greater S abundance in the GPN than assumed in the models.
 The [S {\sc ii}]/H$\alpha$ ratio is also enhanced where both the arc and tail cross the line of sight, as a consequence of projection.
 The H$\alpha$ tail has much lower ionization as traced by [O {\sc iii}]/H$\beta$, possibly originating as dense gas ablated from the GPN and heated by mixing with or conduction from the shocked ISM.
-Alternatively, this may be a signature of post-shock cooling and recombination.